TrevorA-TrevorA/minesweeper/README.md

 Status:

-Remaining cells: displays the number of uncovered cells.
+Remaining cells: displays the number of unrevealed cells.

 Remining mines?: displays the total number of mines *minus* the total number of flags.
 If a flag is erroneously placed, this number will still decrement to avoid tipping you off.